Yeah, okay, well, that's the second place that I've seen it, but I haven't seen any real confirmation.

 I mean, why have to go after this in an emergency basis?

-I'll tell you why they want to get this, because the more they get done, the thinking is it's all that much more difficult to unravel it.
+I'll tell you why they want to get this because the more they get done, the thinking is it's all that much more difficult to unravel it.

 That's why they want to get it done.

-That's why they want Obama's executive action happening now because it's much easier to stop something from happening than to unravel it once it has been implemented.
+That's why they want Obama's executive action happening now, because it's much easier to stop something from happening than to unravel it once it has been implemented.

-With Scott Walker refusing to play the game, refusing to condemn Rudy Giuliani.
+Have some more really good media soundbites on their frustration with Scott Walker refusing to play the game, refusing to condemn Rudy Giuliani.

 The media is beside itself.

-Up first, Jonathan Martin, our old buddy from Politico, now over at the New York Times.
+First, Jonathan Martin, our old buddy from Politico, now over at the New York Times.

 He was on CNN's New Day this morning.

-What do you make of it, John?
+And John King asked him the following question: What do you make of it, John?

 I mean, Walker won't play.